 Q: Are students required to wear masks and social distance on a school bus?

 A: All students are required to wear a mask and should maintain appropriate social distancing.
-The only exception to the mask requirement is that students whose physical or mental health would be impaired by wearing a mask are not required to do so, but must maintain social distancing of 6 feet from other individuals on the bus.
+The only exception to the mask requirement is that students whose physical or mental health would be impaired by wearing a mask are not required to do so and must be bussed separately or driven to school.

 Q: Are cloth face masks acceptable face coverings?

-A: Per the NYSDOH Guidance, acceptable face coverings include but are not limited to cloth-based face coverings (e.g. homemade sewn, quick cut, bandana) and surgical masks that cover both the mouth and nose.
+A: Per the NYSDOH Guidance, acceptable face coverings include but are not limited to cloth-based face coverings (e.g. homemade sewn, quick cut) and surgical masks that cover both the mouth and nose.

 Q: How can a school district enforce its requirements that face coverings be worn?